-This traditional Pesto is an Italian sauce that is made with garlic, basil, pine nuts, olive oil and parmesan.
-It does lend itself to numerous variations.
+Traditional Pesto is an Italian sauce made with garlic, basil, pine nuts, olive oil and Parmesan.
+It lends itself to numerous variations.
 You can replace the basil with spinach or parsley.
 You can use walnuts or pistachios instead of pine nuts.
 For my family, I often use toasted sunflower seeds; because my grandchildren are allergic to all nuts.

 Prep time: 5 minutes

 - 1/2 cup olive oil

 - 1 1/2 cups grated Parmesan cheese

 - Place garlic, pine nuts and basil in bowl of processor.
 Pulse until ingredients are finely chopped.
 While the processor is running, pour lemon juice and olive oil through the feeding tube.
 Process until a sauce has formed.
 I like a little texture in the Pesto; but you can purée it until smooth.
 Scrape sauce into a mixing bowl and stir in one cup of grated Parmesan.
 Taste.
 Add more if desired.